-Few businesses are challenged by more governmental regulation than aviation.
+Few businesses and individuals are challenged by more governmental regulation than those involved in aviation.
 It is not nearly enough to be supported by talented attorneys.
 Particularized knowledge of the practical side of aviation is required.
-We are fortunate to have as a member of our aviation team an attorney who was a former airline pilot.
-Our practice is also benefitted by experienced tax and transactional attorneys with experience across a myriad of transactions.
+We are fortunate to have as a member of our aviation team, an attorney who is a former airline pilot.
+Our practice is also benefited by experienced transactional and tax attorneys.
 Additionally, if the need for litigation arises, our firm has a significant amount of trial experience.

 Operations: The Federal Aviation Regulations (FARs) that apply to companies engaged in Parts 121, 135 and 145 operations are complex.
 Charting a course through this maze can be daunting.
 Our attorneys can work with you providing advice and counsel to achieving your goals.
 The value of having an experienced airline pilot on your side who is well versed in the FARs cannot be overstated.

-Transactions: Our experience does not end with operations.
-Transactions involving the acquisition or disposition of interests in an aviation business or identifying the most efficient structure for an aviation business to utilize can be just as complex once federal and state tax laws are added to the mix.
+Transactions Involving the Purchase and Sale of Aviation Business: Transactions involving the acquisition or disposition of an aviation business are unique in that certain types of transactions require FAA approval.
+With our in depth background of the FARs we can help buyers or sellers navigate through the approval process.
+Moreover, identifying the most efficient structure for an aviation business to utilize can be just as complex once federal and state tax laws are added to the mix.
 Our transaction and tax attorneys have decades of experience guiding clients to efficient structures that minimize the reach of taxes without incurring undue risk.
 We can bring that wealth of experience to bear in any situation, regardless of the size of the transaction.
 Members of our team have worked on numerous transactions, including one of the largest mergers between two of the nation’s airlines.

-Violations: If the FAA launches an enforcement action against your company that can result in monetary penalties or the revocation, suspension or modification of your company’s certificate.
-Our attorneys can represent you in defending against an FAA enforcement action.
+Violations: If the FAA launches an enforcement action against you individually or your company, that can result in monetary penalties or the revocation, suspension or modification of your company’s certificate.
+Our attorneys, who have previously represented clients in their dealings with the FAA, can represent you in defending against an FAA enforcement action.
 Our goal is to be involved in the process at the earliest possible stage to help shape the outcome and avoid a finding of a violation.
-If your company has already received an adverse ruling in an FAA enforcement action, we can represent you in your appeal to the NTSB and the Courts.
+If you or your company has already received an adverse ruling in an FAA enforcement action, we can represent you in your appeal to the NTSB and the Courts.